ilan-anodot/anodotcost_api_docs_slate/source/includes/_Post Metrics 3.0.md

 timestamp | Integer - The data sample's timestamp (Unix epoc time in seconds).
 This has to be at most one hour in the future. dimensions | an array of key-value pairs of the metric dimensions. measurements | an array of a measurements - decimal double precision number, without a thousands seperator. tags | (Optional) List of tags attached to the measure.
 Key value pairs.
-Notice that tags are metadata of the metric and do not affect its uniquness.
+Notice that tags are metadata of the metric and do not affect its uniqueness.

 ## Send Data Samples (2.0)